A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-The concept of A-collapsibility for random coefficient models was introduced and discussed in Vellaisamy and Vijay (2008).
-In the same spirit, this paper considers (average)A-collapsibility of distribution dependence.
-A-collapsibility means simply that the conditional effect averages over the background variable to the corresponding marginal effect.
-The conditions of Cox and Wermuth (2003) are shown to be sufficient for A-collapsibility, and also necessary when $W$ is a binary variable.
+The concept of average collapsibility for random coefficient models was introduced and discussed in Vellaisamy \& Vijay (2008).
+In the same spirit, this paper considers average collapsibility (A-collapsibility, henceforth) of distribution dependence and quantile regression coefficients.
+Note that A-collapsibility means that the conditional effect averages over the background variable to the corresponding marginal effect.
+The conditions of Cox \& Wermuth (2003) are shown to be sufficient for A-collapsibility, and also necessary when $W$ is a binary variable.
 A necessary condition for A-collapsibility in terms of conditional densities is also obtained.
-Recently, Cox extended Cochran's result on regression coefficients of conditional and marginal models, to quantile regression coefficients.
-The conditions of Cox and Wermuth are also shown to be sufficient for A-collapsibility of quantile regression coefficients.
-Under a conditional completeness assumption, they are even necessary.
+Recently, Cox (2007) extended Cochran's result on regression coefficients of conditional and marginal models to quantile regression coefficients.
+The conditions of Cox \& Wermuth are also shown to be sufficient for the A-collapsibility of quantile regression coefficients.
+We identify a class of conditional distributions of $W$, given $Y=y$ and $X=x$, for which they are even necessary.
+Applications to the analysis of a contingency table and linear regression models are also considered.

-\section{Collapsibility of Distribution Dependence}
+\vone {\bf 2.
+Collapsibility of distribution dependence}

-Let $X$ and $Y$ be two random variables.
-The dependence Y on X is called stochastically increasing if $P(Y >y\mid X= x)$ is increasing in $x$ for all $y.$ When Y is continuous, this is equivalent to saying that the conditional distribution function $G(y\mid x)$ decreasing in $x$, that is,
+\vone Let $X$ and $Y$ be two random variables.
+The dependence of $Y$ on $X$ is called stochastically increasing if $P(Y >y\mid X= x)$ is increasing in $x$ for all $y.$ That is, when $X$ is continuous, the partial derivative of the conditional distribution function $F(y\mid x)$ satisfies (Cox \& Wermuth, 2003)